 17-18 July 2019

 This symposium is organised in partnership with the OU Citizenship & Governance strategic research area, and invites and exploration of past, present, and future issues relating to the UK's withdrawal from the EU.
-We are accepting submissions until the 30th April 2019.
-Please see the call for papers.

 Critical Legal Conference 2018